Source File

 IntegrationWhat sensors, grippers, fixtures, and middleware were needed to make the task work?

-Model governanceHow often is GO-1 updated, and how are changes validated before redeployment?
+Model governanceHow often are model and workflow updates shipped, and how are changes validated before redeployment?

 ServiceWhat field-support, spare-parts, and training capacity exists outside the pilot site?